 The school has an experienced SENCO who supports class teachers and support staff in planning for children with SEND.
-She is supported by another teacher who is developing expertise in this role.
 In addition, the school's learning mentor has wide ranging experience of working with pupils with SEND and supports staff in tailoring resources and strategies to support individual pupils.

-Our teaching assistants and learning champions have a wide range of experience in supporting pupils with needs across all categories of SEND.
+Our teaching assistants have a wide range of experience in supporting pupils with needs across all categories of SEND.

 We have a training plan for all staff to improve the teaching and learning of children including those with SEND.
-This includes whole school training on supporting specific aspects of SEND, such as specific learning difficulties or social, emotional and behavioural needs.